AppIds on Avail DA?

 But what if all of that same data in the same block was organised into different sections,

-stored alongside it's peers.
-Each of these 'sections' would be identified by an AppID
+stored alongside it’s peers.
+Each of these ‘sections’ would be identified by an AppID.

-A developer now does not need to parse through the entire block to find the data they need, they can simply query data from the AppID
+A developer now does not need to parse through the entire block to find the data they need, they can simply query data from the AppID they are interested in.

 These ‘sections’ are flexible

-All of the rollups running on Avail DA probably won't submit data in all of the blocks.
-Thus, it is likely some AppIDs
+All of the rollups running on Avail DA probably won’t submit data in all of the blocks.
+Thus, it is likely some AppIDs will be empty in some blocks.

 On the flipside, some rollups might need to submit more data than usual in a particular block.